Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 `c`         | Consumption Rate                | And consumption (call it c). |

 ## Other Points
-- More partitions lead to `higher throughput`
+- More partitions lead to `higher throughput`.
 - More partitions requires `more open file handles`
     - This is mostly just a configuration issue.
     - We have seen production Kafka clusters running with more than 30 thousand open file handles per broker.
-- More partitions may `increase unavailability`
+- More partitions may `increase unavailability`.
     - It’s probably better to limit the number of partitions per broker to two to four thousand and the total number of partitions in the cluster to low tens of thousand.
-- More partitions may increase end-to-end latency
+- More partitions may increase end-to-end latency.
     - As a rule of thumb, if you care about latency, it’s probably a good idea to limit the number of partitions per broker to *100 x b x r*, where b is the number of brokers in a Kafka cluster and r is the replication factor.
 - More partitions may require more memory in the client.